-All written notices to students will be considered received upon the occurrence of one or more of the following: sending written correspondence to the student's official University email address.
+All written notices to students will be considered received upon the occurrence of one or more of the following: placing the written notice addressed to the student's current local or permanent address as listed in the Registrar's records in the United States Postal Service mail or campus mail, sending written correspondence to the student's official University email address, or hand delivering written notice to the student.
 Receipt will constitute full and adequate notice.